zygos/wd-material/material/4-node/2-capstone/2-vector-rag.md

 ## Retrieval Augmented Generation (RAG) (30 min)

+// MUST: change resource as it is 404!
 - Read: [Exploring Chat with Retrieval-Augmented Generation (RAG)](https://txt.cohere.com/exploring-chat-rag/) (30 min)

 While the article focuses on using Cohere, the same principles apply to other models.